AlexRahimiFiserv/holodeck-automation/README.md

 # Holodeck-Automation

-A collection of scripts and tools built to automate repetitive tasks and simplify day-to-day administration of VMware Holodeck lab environments.
+A collection of scripts and tools built to simplify day-to-day administration of VMware Holodeck lab environments.

 ## Overview